axil/ndfind/README.md

 A collection of three cython-optimized search functions for NumPy.
 When the required value is found, they return immediately, without scanning the whole array.
 It can result in 1000x or larger speedups for huge arrays if the value is located close to the the beginning of the array.
+It is at least as fast as np.where() if the value is close to the end of the array.

 ## Installation:

     pip install ndfind

+Writen in Cython.
+Binary wheels built for Python v3.8 .. v3.11 on Windows, Linux and Mac OS.

 ## Contents